ealcobaca/pymfe/README.md

 To submit bugs and feature requests, report at [project issues](https://github.com/ealcobaca/pymfe/issues).

-## About
+## About:

-If you use pymfe in a scientific publication, we would appreciate citations to the following paper:
+If you use the pymfe in scientific publication, we would appreciate citations to the following paper:
 ```
 @article{}
 ```

 ## References:

 1. Rivolli, A., Garcia, L. P. F., Soares, C., Vanschoren, J., and de Carvalho, A. C. P. L. F. (2018).
-Towards Reproducible Empirical Research in Meta-Learning. arXiv:1808.10406
+Towards Reproducible Empirical Research in Meta-Learning. arXiv:1808.10406.
 2. Pinto, F., Soares, C., & Mendes-Moreira, J. (2016, April).
 Towards automatic generation of metafeatures.
 In Pacific-Asia Conference on Knowledge Discovery and Data Mining (pp. 215-226).
 Springer, Cham.
+3. Brazdil, P., Carrier, C. G., Soares, C., & Vilalta, R. (2008).
+Metalearning: Applications to data mining.
+Springer Science & Business Media.